Written by Andrea Clares & Talia Cecchele

 Challenge diet culture and the thin ideal.
 Research what the idealised body shape has been through the ages (all the way back to ancient times) and write down what you find.
-There is a pressure in the weight-centric world we live in to look a certain way and the eating disorder self might latch on to that.
-Part of eating disorder recovery will involve challenging and changing your beliefs.
+There is a pressure in our weight-centric world to look a certain way and the eating disorder self might latch on to that.
+Part of eating disorder recovery will involve challenging your beliefs.
 We recommend reading The Beauty Myth by Naomi Wolf.

 Become an observer.
 We encourage you to do a little experiment and people watch.
 Instead of noticing body shape and size, look beyond the body - are these people having fun, are they loved, do they appear to have strong relationships and thriving lives?
 Your eating disorder-self will probably try to tell you that these things can only be achieved in a thinner body - which is far from the truth!

 Listen to these incredible IG lives with two amazing women who have recovered from their eating disorder as we discuss how to overcome fears during eating disorder recovery: